kamaral/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-9-1.png)

-3. The 5-minute interval that contains the maximum number of steps is 835 interval, and the number of steps is 206:
+- The 5-minute interval that contains the maximum number of steps is 835th interval, with ~206 steps:

 ```r
 head(arrange(by_int, desc(mean)), 1)